bensuffolk/cncjs-pendant-shuttle/README.md

 `--lcd-address` *address* The i2c address of the LCD.
 Defaults to *0x27*

 `--step-distance` *distance* ...
 Set the Step distances to toggle between when pressing the *Change Step Distance* button.
-Defaults to 0.01 0.1 1
+Defaults to *0.01 0.1 1*

+`--reverse-x` Reverse the X axis jog direction.

+`--reverse-y` Reverse the Y axis jog direction.

+`--reverse-z` Reverse the Z axis jog direction.

 ### Operation: